 We generated 100 task sets for each combination of period distribution, utilization distribution, utilization cap, and WSS.
 When generating each task set, we added tasks until the total utilization exceeded the utilization cap, and then removed the last task.
 We considered several variants of the four tested schedulers, EDF-os, EDF-fm, EDF-WM, and C-FL, yielding ten possibilities in total.
-We used clustering based on L3 cache boundaries for C-FL, resulting in clusters of size six; this choice was made because C-FL has overheads similar to clustered EDF (C-EDF), and [10] used C-EDF with L3 cache boundaries as its standard of comparison.
+We used clustering based on L3 cache boundaries for C-FL, resulting in clusters of size six; this choice was made because C-FL has overheads similar to clustered EDF (C-EDF), and the previous study in [10] used C-EDF with L3 cache boundaries as its standard of comparison.
 (C-FL, which was developed after the publication of [10], has better tardiness bounds than C-EDF.)
-For each tested scheduler, we considered cache-related preemption and migration delays both for an idle system and a system under load; considering both possibilities allows conclusions to be drawn for systems with light and heavy cache contention, respectively.
-Finally, because EDF-WM was designed as a HRT scheduler, it may not behave correctly if overheads cause jobs to miss deadlines (specifically, such misses may cause a task to run in parallel with itself).
+Because EDF-WM was designed as a HRT scheduler, it may not behave correctly if overheads cause jobs to miss deadlines (specifically, such misses may cause a task to run in parallel with itself).
 Therefore, for EDF-WM, we also considered behavior in the presence of worst-case observed overheads (denoted with wc), as doing so is probably necessary in practice.